 Chloe, “In trouble again, I am not supposed to be giddy, it is not refined.”

 Ari softens, “She's learned something anyway.
 She can prepare tea.
 If she can keep the water from dripping all over the place and not slop the tea into the cup, if she performs in perfect order and doesn't embarrass her guests, then perhaps maiko.”

 Chloe bows, suppressing a grin.

 While Chloe performs the ritual, we are in quiet contemplation.
 The water heated, she proceeds.
 The tea ceremony is highly ritualized, from how the utensils are handled to the cleaning of the bowl.
 Chloe gets each step in order, from folding the cloth with which she will wipe the bowl and tea ladle with the fukusa, a thick cloth kept in her kimono.
 She pulls it out and folds it to a triangle, snaps it, folds it twice more diagonally, then twice underneath.
 With it, she will clean the top of the tea container (chaire) and use it to take the lid off the hot water.
-A separate white cloth is used to clean the chawan, tea bowls, both the kiochawan for thick tea, and the usuchawan, bowls for thin tea.
+A separate white cloth is used to clean the chawan, tea bowls, both the kiochawan for thick tea and the usuchawan, bowls for thin tea.

 Hot water warms the bowl, then poured into a separate container for later disposal.

 Every detail of a tea ceremony would make for very long reading.
-There is more than enough information in the web, and YouTube offers several excellent videos of the actual ceremony if you’re interested, one conveniently posted right here.
+There is more than enough information on the web, and YouTube offers several excellent videos of the actual ceremony if you’re interested, one conveniently posted right here.

 Suffice it to say that Chloe had been well versed or Ari would never have let her perform for guests.
 Particularly in front of Hanshi, and the woman she had promoted to geisha a couple of years earlier, Amaya.